Amazon Transcribe provides speech-to-text transcription at scale, and like similar APIs from Microsoft, Google...

 New voice use cases, possibilities

 Amazon Transcribe is still in its infancy, so it's not likely to replace the accuracy of human transcriptionists in the immediate future.
-But the service will enable new enterprise application use cases around call center analytics, call logging, sentiment analysis, automated captioning, targeted advertising and improved audio and video searches.
+But the deep learning-based AI service will enable new enterprise application use cases around call center analytics, call logging, sentiment analysis, automated captioning, targeted advertising and improved audio and video searches.

 Amazon plans to add features that enable developers to expand and customize the speech recognition vocabulary.
 These capabilities could improve ease of use with specialized vocabulary, such as notes taken by medical professionals or equipment repair instructions by technicians in the field.